mvatanen/domain-map/README.md

 # Other information

-By default system configured dns addresses are used.
+By default, system configured dns addresses are used.
 You can also modify dig command to use different dns servers.

 Default sleep time between queries is 0.2 seconds, so there should be roughly 5 queries / second.